-Pimples, no matter how severe, aren’t contagious, meaning there’s no reason to worry about kissing your partner if you have a pimple or two around your mouth.
+Pimples, no matter how severe, aren’t contagious, meaning there’s no reason to worry about kissing your partner if you have a pimple or two around your mouth or face.

 Unlike pimples, which are caused by clogged hair follicles, cold sores are caused by the HSV-1 or HSV-2 virus.
 Most cases of cold sores are the result of HSV-1, although cold sores can also develop on the face if you’re infected with HSV-2.

-Even seemingly unrelated factors such as excessive amounts of exposure to the sun or overly cold weather can trigger a cold sore outbreak.
-On average, people with HSV-1 experience one outbreak per year, although this can vary significantly between people.
+On average, people with HSV-1 may experience less than one outbreak per year, although this can vary significantly between people.

 If you have severe or recurring acne, it’s best to talk to a dermatologist.
 They’ll be able to offer expert advice to help you control or eliminate your acne and prevent further outbreaks.

 Cold sores, on the other hand, require a more focused approach.
 Because cold sores are the result of a viral infection, there’s no one-off solution that will prevent you from developing cold sores in the future.